tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ```

 Now we can write `count_words`, which returns a dictionary of the counts of all
-the words in a file:
+the words in a text file:

 ```python
 def count_words(fname):